gitluffywd/pic0wn3d/README.md

 🚫 I am not responsible for anything anybody does with this code.

-⁉️ Some times you may need to forget the hotspot if you are connecting with a phone since it won't load the web page...
+⁉️ Sometimes you may need to forget the hotspot if you are connecting with a phone since it won't load the web page...

 ❗️ When connected to the AP it will announce "_No internet access_", nevermind that.